 Students explore rationale and physiological interventions to soft tissue injuries in their various stages of repair.
 They learn ultrasound, electrical stimulations, heat and cold applications and various therapeutic techniques related to assisting a physical therapist, physical therapist assistant or chiropractor.
+This is a blended course.
 3 Credit Hours